kyma-project/test-infra/pkg/logger/README.md

 ## Overview

 `pkg/logger` is a structured logging library for GCP-based workloads.
-It provides a unified logging interface that automatically routes log entries based on the runtime environment — to console (stdout/stderr) when running on GCP, or directly to the Cloud Logging API when running outside GCP.
+It provides a unified logging interface that writes GCP-compatible structured JSON to console (stdout/stderr), directly to the Cloud Logging API, or both — controlled by the `LOG_DESTINATION` environment variable.

 The package atisfies ADR-006 and replaces direct usage of `go.uber.org/zap` across the codebase.